Religions: Muslims, Christians, Jews, Coptics and Druze living in harmony

 Life for Women

-Women can drive freely here in Syria and in Lebanon also, and these ladies sure can drive.
+Women can drive freely in Syria and Lebanon, and these ladies sure can drive.
 When crossing the street, a huge black Mercedes may whiz past with only a white headscarf visible behind the wheel, careening down the street.

 Women can also live alone here in Damascus, if they wish, as there is no government regulation against women having their own apartment or property.
 Family pressure to stay at home for both men and women means that singles living alone are still somewhat rare.
 Women are not singled out in the discouragement of the solo lifestyle, men also live at home until they are married.
 Whilst there is choice, most choose the bustling family life rather than the solitude of living alone before marrying.
 After marriage, it’s common to live quite close to one or both sets of parents.